Are Corporate Employees That Fall For Scams Victims Or Negligent?

 This is important, not only from a prevention perspective but especially during the mitigation of an attack in progress.
 If employees feel that they will be targeted by their employer for cybersecurity breaches, they are less likely to actively participate in remediation during and attack, and in fact, may hide essential evidence in an effort to protect themselves or claim they were not involved.
 It may result in employees being more likely to cover up incidents and not involve cybersecurity specialists immediately when time is of the essence.
 This costs critical time when it is needed most.
 It also creates an “every man for themself” mentality, instead of an “all for one” approach.

-Post-incident we see all too often that the employees involved in these incidents are condemned by other employees and management, defamed and even potentially referred to corporate legal for action.
-This creates a climate of fear following cyber-incidents instead of focussing everyone’s attention on future prevention.
+Post-incident we see all too often that the employees involved in these incidents are condemned by other employees and management, defamed, and even potentially referred to corporate legal for action.
+This creates a climate of fear following cyber-incidents instead of focusing everyone’s attention on future prevention.
 It can also significantly traumatize employees causing loss of future effectiveness and eventual departure from the organization.

 Organizations need to recognize that their employees are every bit as much a victim when these attacks occur as the organization itself.
 When companies can make this leap to recognize this then they can truly take a giant step towards full sharing of responsibility for prevention, mitigation, and post-incident recovery.